Post-Decree Enforcement in Spokane, Washington: Addressing Court Order Compliance

 - Pursuing parallel modification when original orders have become impractical

-- Recommending realistic adjustments that promote future compliance
+- Recommending adjustments that may promote future compliance

 - Distinguishing between inability and unwillingness to comply